Rules

 Finishing the Race: The slider must finish in an upright position on at least one ski, with rope in hand when crossing the finish line.
 Both slider’s boots must cross the finish line.

-LONG JUMP: Individual distance or style.
-Choice of ramp or kicker jump, max 2m high, sloped landing.
-The distance of the jump will be measured at the heel of the back boot landing.
+LONG JUMP The distance of the jump will be measured at the heel of the back boot landing.
 Slider must demonstrate control by skiing out of the landing.
 The Field Judge shall have the final decision if the slider is in control upon landing.

 PENALTIES

-• A five second penalty is assessed for any horse breaking the plane of any jump, or hitting a gate, ring stand or barrel/bale.
+CIRCUIT: A five second penalty is assessed for any horse breaking the plane of any jump, hitting a gate, or hitting a timing

 EQUIPMENT